afsc-assessments/ebswp_2023/doc/EBSpollock.md

 The first option is intended to reflect that the high value observed of the 1978 year-class occurred under an estimated low level of spawning biomass (designated Model 20.0a).
-The rationale for excluding this influential value would be that the stock structure and environmental conditions may differ now.
-This could be an aspect of non-stationarity in the relationship that is worth considering.
-Also, it is unknown if spawning from other adjacent regions (e.g., the spawning biomass that contributed to the Aleutian Basin fishery throughout the 1980s) contributed to the success of this year-class.
-Sensitivity test b) is intended to illustrate the role of the prior mean and variance on the steepness estimate.
+The rationale for excluding this influential value was be that the stock structure and environmental conditions may differ now indicating non-stationarity in the relationship.
+Results showed that it mattered but was relatively minor and seemed unlikely to disqualify the estimates required for Tier 1.
+Sensitivity test b) was intended to illustrate the role of the prior mean and variance on the steepness estimate.
 Finally sensitivities c) and d) were considered as how the SRR may translate an implicit assumption under Tier 3 since $F_{35\%}$ is a proxy for $F_{MSY}$ and
 $F_{45\%}$ is closer to the recent mean SPR rate.

 ### Input sample size
 Sample sizes for age-composition data were re-evaluated in 2016 against